On the People's Democratic Dictatorship: Summary

 The speech then addresses some criticisms of the CCP: leftist extremism, aggression of the CCP, foreign relations, international communism, rejection of American and British aid, cries of dictatorship.
-Chinese has two words that translate to dictator; the one that Mao uses has neutral connotations ("专政", which could be translated into: "monopoly on government", rather than "person who rules with an iron first and absolute power", the word used for dictator here).
+Chinese has two words that translate to dictator; the one that Mao uses has neutral connotations ("专政", which could be translated into: "monopoly on government", or "supreme government", rather than "person who rules with an iron first and absolute power", the word used for dictator in English).
 Mao addresses the fact that there is still some class division in China and that only "the people" deserve benevolence.
 He states that peaceful "reactionaries" will be given some land and forced to work until they become part of "the people".

 He further states that claims of totalitarianism from the United States are hypocritical since he thinks democracy is a lie perpetuated by the ruling bourgeoisie.

 Stressing the importance of the alliance between the working class and the peasantry, Mao calls for a common effort with urban bourgeoisie (a term used in this context to mean current communists but former wealth holders) to organize rural production until regulated capitalism until final socialism can extend to agriculture.
 He warns that the bourgeoisie should not be allowed into powerful positions of the CCP since it will likely corrupt the party for personal gain.

 Mao ends the speech with a call for continued education, economic growth, and overcoming difficulties in the face of international opposition and for an embrace of Soviet assistance in modernization.